OpenNebula/docs/source/operation/network_management/manage_vnets.rst

 - ``SIZE``, assigned addresses cannot fall outside of the range.
 - IPv6 prefix: ``GLOBAL_PREFIX`` and ``ULA_PREFIX``
-- Any custom attribute that may override the VNET defaults.
+- Any custom attribute that may override the Virtual Network defaults.

-The following command shows how to update an AR using the CLI
+The following command shows how to update an AR using the CLI, an interactive editor session will be stated:

 .. code::

-    #Update the AR 0 of VNET "Private"
     onevnet updatear Private 0

 Hold and Release Leases
 -----------------------
-Addresses can be temporarily be marked ``on hold`` state.
-They are part of the network, but they will not be assigned to any VM.
+Addresses can be temporarily be marked as ``hold``.
+They are still part of the network, but they will not be assigned to any virtual machine.

 To do so, use the 'onevnet hold' and 'onevnet release' commands.
 By default, the address will be put on hold in all ARs containing it; if you need to hold the IP of a specific AR you can specified it with the '-a <AR_ID>' option.